phn0me/phn0me.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "What's all this About?"
 ---
-# What's all this about?

 It’s about me, **Simon** (or ```phn0me``` – which is Simon typed out on T9 and my first WoW character was a gnome).